 Thankfully, it worked!

-Then I got so agitated because we put in the effort to tan the hides because we didn’t want to waste any part of the rabbit only for them to hang around my husband’s workshop because we didn’t know what else to do with them.
+Then I got so agitated because we put in the effort to tan rabbit hides because we didn’t want to waste any part of the rabbit only for them to hang around my husband’s workshop because we didn’t know what else to do with them.

 Also, this became a problem because we raise rabbits for our consumption.
 I hated the thought of wasting so many rabbit pelts, but at the same time, we butcher a lot of rabbits every year.